menno94/fair_data_demo/README.md

 fair-data-demo
 ==============================

 A demo project for fair-data.
+This demo project interpolates grain sizes for different locations in the Netherlands based on a few points with measurements.
+Next to the interpolation, the data is written to a asci file and the results are plotted.

 Python
 --------------------
-To install the envionment
+To install the envionment with anaconda:
 `conda env create -f environment.yml`

 Snakemake